 Don’t overthink what might have been

-It sucks when we don’t always get the things we want, but it won’t do you any good to dwell on it.
+It sucks when we don’t always get the things we want, but dwelling on it is not how to get over disappointment.
 You can’t change the past and not moving on with your thinking will cause you to be stuck and apathetic.
 You took your moment, now it’s time to move on or else you’ll just be hurting yourself further.
 If you focus too much on the negative, you may find that you’ve put up barriers and made it difficult to focus, problem-solve, or even take a tiny positive-step in a new direction.

 Put it in perspective

-Think about if after some time has passed if this disappointment will have any bearing on how you feel or where your life is at.
+Consider if you’ll still care about the situation in the future.
 In most cases, it will be easily forgotten.
 If it’s a huge life-changing disappointment, focus on the positive things that you have already in your life.
 If someone outside of you was looking at your disappointment, would they see it as catastrophic?
 Probably not.
 Restructure your disappointment as something to be grateful for and it will be easier to handle.
 “The fact is that you shouldn’t get everything you want or try for, “ says Adam Cole.
 “I can honestly say in hindsight that so many things I wanted I was later glad I didn’t get!”

 Congratulate yourself for taking a risk